michaliskambi/ntfs-cp-recursive/README.md

 sudo ntfs-cp-recursive /dev/sda1 cygwin64/home/michalis
 ```

+## Notes

-You should run it as `root`, as NTFS tools need direct access to disk devices.
-That's why I show `sudo` above.
-Note that we pass `--force` to deal with dirty disks (the purpose of this tool is to be used on badly damaged disks).
+* You should run it as `root`, as NTFS tools need direct access to disk devices.
+That's why I show `sudo` in examples above.

+* Note that we pass `--force` underneath to ntfs-3g tools, to deal with dirty disks (the purpose of this tool is to be used on badly damaged disks).

+* We create subdirectories if necessary.
+You can rerun the script multiple times, with ever increasing `--depth`, to get more and more files.

-If you need to recover NTFS stuff, see also other tools from `ntfs-3g`, like `ntfsclone` with `--rescue`.
+* If you need to recover NTFS stuff, see also other tools from `ntfs-3g`, like `ntfsclone` with `--rescue`.

-# License
+## License

 Copyright Michalis Kamburelis.